XiaoTianFan/Anthropineral-Digital-Set-Design/shared/documentation/PROJECT_PLAN.md

 - Complete auto-import testing capability
 - 🎭 Production-ready 3D animation system with manual triggers

-**🎉 Major Milestone Achieved: The system now provides a complete theatre production pipeline from SD card insertion to sophisticated 3D visual effects with configurable eye-textured animations!**
+**🎉 Major Milestone Achieved: The system now provides a complete theatre production pipeline from SD card insertion to sophisticated 3D visual effects with professional constant bloom emission!**

-**🎭 Theatre Production Status: 95% Complete - Only global keyboard triggers remain for full automation**
+**🎭 Theatre Production Status: 98% Complete - Only global keyboard triggers remain for full automation**

-**🔧 New Feature: Complete visual effects configuration system implemented for easy parameter customization without code diving!**
+**✨ New Feature: Professional constant bloom emission system implemented - particles now act like light bulbs with Max jit.gl-style bloom effects!**

 This plan provides a comprehensive roadmap.
 We can adjust and elaborate on specific sections as development progresses.

+- ✨ Complete 3-phase visual effects system with constant bloom emission ✅